-Disc Out of Bounds
+Disc Out-of-Bounds

 In general, don't move a stopped disc or stop a moving disc.
 Moving a disc away from sideline gear to distinguish it as the game disc is permitted.
 Minor movements of a few yards of the disc to mark the spot to put in play are ok as long as no disadvantage is created for either team.
 Observers do not retrieve discs.
 If a new disc needs to be inserted into the game, the observers should clearly communicate to the players that a new disc is being used, and the disc should be placed at the equipment line where it crossed.
 If there are dangerous conditions (trenches, concrete sidewalks, fences, etc.), observers should give players adequate time to safely retrieve the disc.
 Communicate to the player retrieving in this situation that you are granting additional time.
-Don't mark a position where the disc went out of bounds with a raised hand, as it resembles a call, instead mark the position with a lowered hand, bean bag, and/or with your foot.
-Do not place a bean bag along the goal line to mark the lateral position where the disc went out of bounds, rather place it on the end line.
+Don't mark a position where the disc went out-of-bounds with a raised hand, as it resembles a call.
+Instead mark the position with a lowered hand, bean bag, and/or with your foot.
+Do not place a bean bag along the goal line to mark the lateral position where the disc went out-of-bounds, rather place it on the end line.
+Keep in mind that marking where a disc goes out-of-bounds is not an active call.
+If you designate the correct position for the disc to be put in play and players put the disc in elsewhere, you are not to correct players unless asked by a player on the field.

-Non-active players, e.g. sideline players, coaches, or fans should generally not interfere with play on the field.
-However, they may assist with stopping a rolling disc or preventing a flying disc from going too far away from the field of play.
+Non players (e.g., sideline players, coaches, or fans) should generally not interfere with play on the field.
+However, they may assist with stopping an out-of-bounds rolling disc or preventing a flying disc from going too far away from the field of play.
 If there is any chance of the disc re-entering the field of play while in flight, interference with the game is grounds for a Misconduct Foul.
-In these exceptional cases, the non-active players should place the disc at the equipment line.
+In these exceptional cases, the non-active players should place the disc at the team line.